janimatic/ofxSample/README.md

 * added crossplatform CMake files (github actions for windows and linux only, I couldn't make the macos 12 workflow to build)

+* Check AUTO_DEPLOY in cmake if you find handy to auto install the plugin on build like I do...

-* use the standard envvar OFX_PLUGIN_PATH to deploy the binary, if defined (but that's not finished, see below)
+The standard envvar OFX_PLUGIN_PATH will be used to deploy the binary, if defined, otherwise the standard openfx plugin location (which might have permissions restrictions that makes deployment fails)

 * copy the lib with ofx extention in the bundle directory